If you’re like me and not a fan of spending hours in the kitchen creating dessert, then this strawberry chia seed pudding is for you.

 This chia seed pudding looks spectacular, tastes amazing and is just the easiest thing in the world to make.
 You’ll see that this isn’t quite the same as most strawberry chia seed puddings and it doesn’t even need a blender.

-I think this one puts the traditional chia seed pudding to shame in terms of flavour and panache and I even like it better than this (what I had thought was my favourite) – mango chia seed pudding.
+I think this one is the best in terms of flavour and panache and I even like it better than this (what I had thought was my favourite) – mango chia seed pudding.

 Just 10 minutes to put it together and a few hours to leave it to stand in the fridge.